 - Descriptions – Whilst every effort is made to ensure the accuracy of the property details on the website, all statements are made in good faith and are for guidance only.
 Photos, maps and floor plans are for illustrative purposes only.
 The Agent and the Owner cannot be held responsible for changes or mistakes.

-- £100 Deposit Offers – The booking must be for dates 6 weeks or more away.
+- £136 Low Deposit Offer – The booking must be for dates 6 weeks or more away.
 Please note this offer is not available on Sibton Park.
-If you cancel your booking, our usual terms and conditions apply (see section 8 on Cancellations) and you will be liable to pay the difference of the usual 25% deposit taken.
-You will also need to agree to us securely storing your payment card details on our booking system to automatically take the balance payment on its due date or deduct the diffeOrence in cost of deposit if you opt to cancel your booking and the property is not re-let.
+If you cancel your booking, our usual terms and conditions apply (see section 10 on Cancellations) and you will be liable to pay the difference of the usual 25% deposit taken.
+You will also agree to us securely storing your payment card details on our booking system to automatically take the balance payment on its due date or deduct the difference in cost of deposit if you opt to cancel your booking and the property is not re-let.